realm/realm-java-benchmarks/README.md

 derived ORMs) in a series of common and simple operations:

  * Batch Writes : write a bunch of objects in a single transaction.
- * Simple Writes : write a bunch of objects in separate transactions.
+ * Simple Writes : write an object in a single transaction.
  * Simple Queries : perform a simple query filter on:
      - int equality
      - string equality
      - int range
- * Full Scan : perform the simple query with conditions that ensures a full table scan and get the size of the result.
+ * Full Scan : perform a simple query that doesn't match any results (= a full table scan).
  * Sum : sum the values of an int field
  * Count : count the number of entries in a table.
  * Delete: delete all entries in a table.